MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-s2s.md

 ### Prerequisites

-Before you begin, ensure that you have the following prerequisites:
+Before you begin, make sure you have the following prerequisites:

 - An Azure subscription.
 If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/), or sign up for a [free account](https://azure.microsoft.com/pricing/free-trial/).